acouderc/toys/workerify/README.md

-# Workerify - Step 2
+# Workerify - Step 3

-We're now working on transforming any simple function to one sending its result via ``postMessage``, using an higher-order function.
+In the third step, we generate a real worker from our function using the File API.

 ## Usage